June 1962 Alcatraz escape

 On the night of June 11, 1962, inmates Frank Morris and brothers John and Clarence Anglin escaped from Alcatraz Federal Penitentiary, the maximum-security prison on Alcatraz Island in San Francisco Bay, California, United States.
-Having spent six months preparing their breakout, the three men tucked papier-mâché model heads resembling their own likenesses into their beds, broke out of the main prison building via ventilation ducts and an unguarded utility corridor, and departed the island aboard an improvised inflatable raft to an uncertain fate.
+Having spent six months preparing their breakout, the three men tucked papier-mâché model heads resembling their own likenesses into their beds, broke out of the main prison building via ventilation ducts and an unguarded utility corridor and departed the island aboard an improvised inflatable raft to an uncertain fate.
 A fourth inmate, Allen West, failed to escape with Morris and the Anglins and was left behind.

 Hundreds of leads were pursued by the Federal Bureau of Investigation (FBI) and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced regarding the fate of Morris and the Anglins.
 In 1979, the FBI officially concluded, on the basis of circumstantial evidence and a preponderance of expert opinion, that the three inmates likely drowned in the frigid waters of San Francisco Bay while attempting to reach the mainland.
-The U.S. Marshals Service case file remains open and active, and Morris and the Anglin brothers will remain on its wanted list until between 2026 and 2031.
-Numerous theories of widely varying plausibility on the fates of the three fugitives have been proposed by authorities, reporters, family members, and amateur enthusiasts, with circumstantial and material evidence continuing to surface, stoking debates as to whether the inmates may have survived their escape.
+The U.S. Marshals Service case file remains open and active, and Morris and the Anglin brothers will remain on its wanted list until September 2026.

-In his 2025 book The Escape from Alcatraz, Carlos Cabezas López presents a narrative analysis of the escapees' personalities and motivations, emphasizing Frank Morris's calculated leadership and the Anglin brothers’ survival instincts.
-Cabezas argues that the available evidence supports the plausibility that the men may have reached the mainland or beyond, especially when considered alongside the absence of bodies and reports of possible sightings in subsequent years.
+Numerous theories of widely varying plausibility on the fates of the three fugitives have been proposed by authorities, reporters, family members and amateur enthusiasts, with circumstantial and material evidence continuing to surface, stoking debates as to whether the inmates may have survived their escape.

 Notable previous escape attempts

-Prior to the June 1962 escape, two inmates, Theodore Cole and Ralph Roe, had escaped Alcatraz in 1937; they vanished into the bay and were unaccounted for, though officials presumed them drowned.
-Inmate Aaron Burgett had drowned during an escape attempt in 1958.
+Prior to the June 1962 escape, two inmates, Theodore Cole and Ralph Roe, escaped Alcatraz Federal Penitentiary in 1937; they vanished into the bay and were unaccounted for, though officials presumed them drowned.
+Inmate Aaron Burgett drowned during an escape attempt in 1958.